mattecora/AI-Labs/hw04/README.txt

 ## How it works ##

-The solution for the assignment is based on the function bfs_search(), which implements a breadth-first search technique for the solution of the 15-puzzle.
+The solution for the assignment is based on the usage of two classes:

+- The Node class, which represents a single node in the search tree;
+- The Puzzle class, which represents an instance of a N-dimensional puzzle to be solved.

-Nodes of the search tree are represented by the Node class, which includes the following fields:
+The Node class includes the following fields:

 - The path in the tree that leads to the node (we may store only the parent, but it is easier to retrieve the complete path when we get a solution);